hzget/goblog/README.md

 * mysql for storing blog posts
 * redis for storing cache -- login sessions
+* hzget/analysis for analyzing the data in the data center

 You can change to others for corresponding service.
 Just only make very little code changes.